zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### What changed?

-Four NTLM modules have been moved from the `portal-security-sso` project to a new project named `portal-security-sso-ntlm`.
-This new project is deprecated and is available to download from Liferay Marketplace.
+Three NTLM modules have been moved from the `portal-security-sso` project to a new project named `portal-security-sso-ntlm`.
+Same applies to the settings module, now named `portal-settings-authentication-ntlm`.
+Those new projects are deprecated and available to download from Liferay Marketplace.

 #### Who is affected?